Richardinho/backbone-with-dependency-injection/README.md

 A Dependency Injection library for Javascript.

-### introduction
+### Introduction
-Dependency injection is a way of creating objects within a Javascript application. its advantages are that it helps to reduce object creation code boilerplate, making clode cleaner, and facilitates testing by decoupling objects from their implementation.
+Dependency injection is a way of creating objects within a Javascript application.
+ Its advantages are that it helps to reduce object creation code boilerplate, making clode cleaner, and it facilitates testing by decoupling objects from their implementation.

 I have written more generally on the subject of [dependency injection](http://blog.richardhunter.co.uk/index.php/9) on my blog.